This document provides information about the product changes that can affect upgrading from one version of Geneos to another.

 Collection Agent plugins require an additional licence to use.
 Please contact your ITRS Account Manager or ITRS Sales.

-If you are upgrading to Gateway 5.2.x or higher, you should also upgrade Licence Daemon to version 5.2.x or higher.
+If you are upgrading to Gateway 5.2.x or higher, you must also upgrade Licence Daemon to version 5.2.x or higher.

 - Netprobe 5.1.x is not generally available to download except for Netprobe 5.1.0 -64 package certified for deployment on Solace devices.
 Please download version 5.2.x or newer for all other deployments.